Statistical isotropy violation in WMAP CMB maps resulting from non-circular beams: Simulation and analysis

-where $S_{\hat{n}}$ is the set of all the pixels for which $B(\hat{n}'_{i},\hat{n})$, is non-zero for a pointing direction $\hat{n}$ and $\hat{n}'_i$ is the central direction of the pixel.
-If the beam function is considered to be elliptical Gaussian, then pixels within $3$-$4\sigma$ would have been sufficient for the numerical integration.
-However, the actual WMAP beams, as shown in Fig. \ref{fig:beamfunction}, where we have plotted the beam map of A side of W3 DA, this area cut-off is not valid and requires integration over the entire beam.
+where $\hat{n}$ is a pointing direction, $\hat{n}'_i$ is the central direction of the $i^\text{th}$ pixel and $S_{\hat{n}}$ is the set of all the pixels for which $B(\hat{n}'_{i},\hat{n})$ is non-zero.
+If the beam function were considered to be elliptical Gaussian, pixels within $3$-$4\sigma$ would have been sufficient for the numerical integration.
+However, for the actual WMAP beams, as shown in Fig. \ref{fig:beamfunction}, where we plotted the beam map of the A side of W3 DA, this area cut-off is not valid and requires integration over the entire beam.

-For calculating the observed temperature along a direction [see Eq.(\ref{eq:Beam_Convolution})], we include all the pixels inside the radius $\pm6^{\circ}$, from that particular direction and then interpolate the beam function at the center of the pixels.
-Thereafter, we multiply this beam function with the temperature and then sum over all the included pixels.
-WMAP team provides the temperature sky maps at $N_{side}=512$.
+To compute $T(\hat{n})$, we include all the pixels inside the radius $\pm6^{\circ}$, from that pointing direction and then interpolate the beam function at the centre of the pixels for convolution using Eq.(\ref{eq:Beam_Convolution}).
+The WMAP team provides the temperature sky maps at $N_{side}=512$.
 At this resolution, the distance between two adjacent pixel centres is $~3.8'$.
-As the sizes of many of the noisy peaks in the skirt of the beams are smaller than $3.8'$, these features will be missed in numerical integration, hence the convolution will not be precise.
-To overcome this problem, all the simulations in the paper are generated at a resolution $N_{side}=1024$, for accurate evaluation of the numerical beam convolution of the map, following which the pointing direction is converted to the pixel numbers corresponding to $N_{side}=512$ resolution map.
+As the sizes of many of the noisy peaks in the skirt of the beams are smaller than $3.8'$, these features will be missed in numerical integration, hence the convolution is not precise.
+To overcome this problem, all the simulations in the paper are generated at a resolution $N_{side}=1024$, for an accurate evaluation of the numerical beam convolution of the map, following which the pointing direction is converted to the pixel numbers that correspond to a $N_{side}=512$ resolution map.